barfowl/OpenSubdiv/regression/bfr_evaluate/README.txt

 Nagging complications:

-One frustrating aspect of the comparision between Bfr and Far is that -- despite using the same patch evaluation at the lowest level -- the way that Far couples the processing of vertex and face-varying data leads to accumulated inaccuracies which trigger differences.
+One frustrating aspect of the comparison between Bfr and Far is that -- despite using the same patch evaluation at the lowest level -- the way that Far couples the processing of vertex and face-varying data leads to accumulated inaccuracies which trigger differences.